Why Facebook Ads Fail Roofers (And When They Actually Work)

 Most roofing companies approach Facebook Ads with the wrong expectations.
 They treat the platform like Google, expecting to find homeowners actively searching for roofing services.
 But that's not how people use Facebook.

 Facebook is primarily a social and entertainment platform.
 Users scroll through their feeds to connect with friends, find interesting content, and take a mental break.
-They're not typically in "buying mode" when browsing Facebook—especially not for major purchases like roof replacements.
+They're not typically in "buying mode" when they see a roofing ad—especially not for a $10,000–$20,000 purchase.

 This fundamental mismatch creates frustration.
-Roofing companies invest in ads expecting immediate leads for roof replacements, but instead reach people who aren't currently thinking about their roofs at all.
+Roofing companies invest in ads expecting immediate leads, but instead reach people who aren't currently thinking about their roofs at all.

 Real-world impact: A recent industry survey found that roofing contractors see an average cost-per-lead of $22-45 on Google versus $65-120+ on Facebook for similar campaign objectives.
 This doesn't mean Facebook is failing—it means it's being measured against the wrong benchmark.